 Insurance » How long does it take for insurance premiums to go down after a DUI?

-In general, it takes ten years for insurance premiums to go down after a California DUI.
-The ten-year period starts running from the date of the arrest on DUI charges.
+In general, it takes ten years for insurance premiums to go down after a DUI arrest.
+The ten-year period starts running from the date of the arrest for DUI charges.

-Certain other “wet” violations (such as a Vehicle Code 23103.5 "wet" reckless) remain on a defendant's record for seven years.
+Certain other “wet” violations (such as Vehicle Code 23103.5 “wet” reckless driving) remain on a defendant’s record for seven years.

-When an insurer is considering selling or renewing a policy, it will typically pull two sets of records:
+When an insurer is considering selling or renewing an insurance policy, it will typically pull two sets of records:

 Insurers decide whether to insure someone (and, if so, at what cost) based on their assessment of the risk the driver poses.
 Drivers who have a DUI or too many “negligent operator” points on their record are considered a higher risk than other drivers.

-Unfortunately, no. While there are many benefits to expunging a California DUI, being able to lower insurance premiums is not one of them.
+Unfortunately, no. While there are many benefits to expunging a California DUI, being able to lower car insurance rates is not one of them.

 This is because while an expungement will clear a criminal record, it will not remove the DUI from the California DMV’s record.

-So while the expunged conviction won't show up on an applicant's criminal background check, it will still show up on the DMV check.
+So while the expunged conviction won’t show up on an applicant’s criminal background check, it will still show up on the Department of Motor Vehicles check.2

 Yes.
 A DUI (or a wet reckless) will wipe out any preferred or safe driver discount.
 This may occur right away or when the driver’s policy comes up for renewal.

-When a policy comes up for renewal, the insurer will once again pull the driver's criminal and DMV records.
+When a policy comes up for renewal, the car insurance company will once again pull the driver’s criminal and DMV records.
 The insurer may then cancel/refuse to renew the policy or may increase the rate at which the renewal is offered.